point-bonita/fog/README.md

 ... and not just a pro-forma presumption, but one which is effectively buttressed

 >In Europe charters of liberty have been granted by power.
 America has set the example... of charters of power granted by liberty.

-James Madison - Charters
+James Madison - *Charters*

-in Letters and Other Writings of Madison, IV, p 467
+in *Letters and Other Writings of Madison*, IV, p 467

 ---